Candle-Electric/VMU_Development_Beginners-Tutorial/Lesson_3/README.md

 ## Collision

 For our first experience with collision detection in our project, we will keep the moving sprite inside the bounds of the VMU Screen.
 That is, we'll prevent movement to the left when we're at the left wall, prevent upward movement when at the top of the screen, etc. In other words, if X <= 0, prevent leftward movement; if Y <= 0, prevent upward movement.
 You'll notice that we don't have a "Greater Than/Less Than" Function in our list of Assembly Commands.
 Luckily for us, there is a way around this using the unsigned 8-bit integers that make up our variables.
 These run from 0 to 255, or, in binary, from 00000000 to 11111111.
 If that leftmost digit is a zero, we know that the number is between 0 and 127; conversely, if that leftmost digit is a one, we know that the 8-bit integer is between 128 and 255.
 Since the VMU's screen dimensions are 48 by 32, with both directions well below that halfway point, we can use that leftmost digit to determine which of two values is larger.
 If we subtract and the final result is above 128, we know that the [subtrahend is larger than the minuend](https://math.stackexchange.com/questions/975541/what-are-the-formal-names-of-operands-and-results-for-basic-operations).
 That is, as long as we aren't doing a larger operation like subtracting 200 from 1 -- we'll be keeping our scope small for now.
+For example, if we subtract 8 from 19:

+    mov #19, test_variable_a
+    mov #8, test_variable_b
+    ld test_variable_a
+    sub test_variable_b
+    ld acc

+Our result will be 11, or 00001011 in Binary.
+Since that leftmost digit is a zero, we know that `test_variable_a` is larger than `test_variable_b`, as expected.
+So, we can check this programmatically:

+        ld test_variable_a
+        sub test_variable_b
+        bn acc, 7, .it_is_greater_than
+    .it_is_less_than
+        ; It's Less Than!
+        jmpf .example_over
+    .it_is_greater_than
+        ; It's Greater Than!
+    .example_over

+We'll be doing just that to check the collision of our test sprite with the screen's boundaries.